CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started.md

 ## Objective

+Understand how to deploy OpenAI models in Azure, configure them, and secure with API keys.
+Gain skills in programming functions and deploying multi-agent Copilot applications to Azure.
 By the end of this lab, you will be able to:

 - **Getting Started with Building a Chat Application**: Understand how to deploy OpenAI models and create responsive AI applications with web development tools by creating an OpenAI resource in Azure, configuring a model, and securing it with API keys.
 - **Understand function calling in Open AI GPT**: You will have gained a thorough understanding of function calling within the context of programming.
 You will be able to define functions, understand their syntax, and recognize the importance of parameters and return values.